- About YDS

 B.A., Eastern Mennonite University

-Wenger currently serves as one of three series editors for the University Press of Kansas book series, Studies in US Religion, Politics, and Law.
-As of January 2023, she also co-edits the journal Method and Theory in the Study of Religion.
-Her next book, supported by a Guggenheim Fellowship in 2021-2022, will show how settler colonialism shaped and governed religion in the nineteenth-century United States, serving as the unacknowledged framework for the historical development of American religion.
-You can learn more about Wenger’s research and teaching at https://www.tisawenger.net/
+Wenger serves as co-editor of the University Press of Kansas book series, Studies in US Religion, Politics, and Law and of the academic journal Method and Theory in the Study of Religion.
+You can learn more about her research and teaching at https://www.tisawenger.net/

 Books